ABC News Exposed

 Propaganda Now and Then | Joseph Scodney

-At an early age one knows nothing about politics in America, specifically the extreme vitriol that exists at the partisan divide among this nation’s free peoples.
+At an early age one knows nothing about politics in America, specifically as it relates to the extreme vitriol that exists at the partisan divide.
 As is the case with virtually everything in life, the acquisition of knowledge pertinent to the world around us occurs in time, with experience, growth, and maturation.
 As children we begin to recognize the fact that there are differences regarding political beliefs among adults.
-Typically we begin to subscribe to the politics of our parents, and we align ourselves according to their beliefs.
-If our parents are apolitical, we can either continue that familial tradition or choose for ourselves our own independent political agenda.
-This partisan alignment can be either permanent or temporary.
-Many Americans may buy into liberal propaganda now and later reject it when they learn the truth.
+Typically we begin to subscribe to the politics of our parents, and we usually take on their beliefs and make them our own.
+If our parents are apolitical, we can either continue that familial tradition of neutrality or choose for ourselves our own independent political agendas.
+This partisan alignment is either permanent or temporary.
+Many Americans may buy into liberal propaganda now, and later reject it when they learn the truth in time.

 The Framers’ Expectations: Propaganda Now and Then

-In other words the American people, born free with a guaranteed and most genuine liberty like nowhere else in the world, remain imperfect along with the other over 7 billion human beings who inhabit the earth.
-As a consequence of their imperfection, they have a voice, but that voice has not and cannot have a monopoly on public policy.
+In other words, the American people, born free with a guaranteed and most genuine liberty like nowhere else in the world, remain imperfect alongside the other approximately 7 billion human beings who inhabit the earth.
+As a consequence of Americans’ imperfection, they have a voice, but that voice has not and cannot have a monopoly on public policy.
 Hence the reason this nation is a republic.
 The Framers’ expectations for America included objectives to create a strong republic.
 A republic is a nation with a representative democracy.

 As you may well know, throughout the last 18 years, two republican presidents have acceded to the highest office in the land even though more Americans voted for their opponents.
 Thank God!
 What absolute geniuses the framers of the Constitution were.
-George W. Bush was elected in 2000 over democrat nominee Al Gore.
-Our current president, Donald Trump was elected in 2016 over democrat nominee Hillary Clinton.
-Now you can imagine how fundamentally different America would be today had Gore or Clinton been elected instead of Bush and/or Trump.
+George W. Bush was elected in 2000 over democrat nominee Al Gore, despite the fact that he lost the popular vote.
+Our current president, Donald Trump was elected in 2016 over democrat nominee Hillary Clinton, despite the fact that he lost the popular vote as well.
+You can just imagine how fundamentally different America would be today had Gore and/or Hillary Clinton been elected instead of Bush and/or Trump.

 The word justice means nothing to many of them.
 They created a fake investigation in an attempt to drive a duly elected president from office.
 They now support late term abortions and infanticide.
-They disregard the liberty of the American people by pushing a socialist Marxist agenda that will take more and more of our hard earned wealth.
+They disregard the liberty of the American people by pushing a socialist Marxist agenda that is designed to take more and more of our hard earned wealth.

 They advocate open borders, not because they’re humanitarians, but because they believe that the more Hispanic migrants who come into this country, the more their electoral ranks will swell.
 California, once a red state is now blue because of this.
 Texas is leaning more liberal these days as well.
 This explains why they very recently would support a wall and now they do not.
 It’s all about Obama’s election in 2012.
 He got a massive turnout from Hispanics who voted for him.
 Democrats saw this voting data and decided then and there that this was the key to turning the tide of future elections in their favor.